 Swaps represent exchanges of payments between two parties.
-They are financially settled and no physical commodity is delivered or received by either party.
+They are financially settled, and no physical commodity is delivered or received by either party.
 They represent a substitute for the futures contracts but rely on NYMEX pricing to establish the financial arrangement for the swap contract.
-Similar to a NYMEX contract, the elements of a Swap contract include the commodity, location, date, and price.
+Similar to a NYMEX contract, the elements of a swap contract include the commodity, location, date, and price.

-We use the phrase “fixed-for-floating” Swap to signify the prices agreed to by both parties in the contract.
+We use the phrase “fixed-for-floating” swap to signify the prices agreed to by both parties in the contract.
 The “fixed” price is always the current market price.
 It is the price known at the time the deal is struck.
 The exchange of payments will occur when the NYMEX settlement price is known.
-We refer to this settlement price as the “floating” one since it is not known until the contract’s last trading day and “floats” with each day’s trading until then.
-The difference between the two represents the amount of payment due one party or the other.
+We refer to this settlement price as the “floating” one, since it is not known until the contract’s last trading day and “floats” with each day’s trading until then.
+The difference between the two represents the amount of payment due to one party or the other.

 Key Learning Points for the Mini-Lecture: Financial Energy Swaps